2-REC/unity-opencv-boilerplate/README.md

 ## CREATE THE LIBRARY

+The Visual Studio solution in the "UnityOpenCV" directory can be used to generate the library.<br>

+The library can also be generated manually from a new project, as described in the following paragraphs.<br>

 REMARK: The following process is using Visual Studio as the IDE.
 This is thus only valid for Windows.<br>
 The steps should be similar in any IDE or OS.<br>
 Additionally, in order to be used on a different OS, changes in the code are required: "decl", "pragma", etc.<br>